loic-fejoz/hqfbp/rfc.md

 The value of Key 5 MAY be a single Text String or an **Array of Text Strings**.
 If it is an Array, the encodings MUST be applied sequentially, in the order they appear in the Array.
 Receivers MUST sequentially undo these encodings in the reverse order.
 Common values include standard compression schemes like `gzip`, `deflate`, or `lzma`.
 This field also supports forward error correction (FEC) schemes relevant to noisy radio environments, such as Fountain Codes (e.g., RaptorQ as per IETF RFC 6330 [[2]](https://datatracker.ietf.org/doc/html/rfc6330)), and other erasure codes like **LDPC** or **Reed-Solomon**.

 ### 6.2.
-Integrity (Content-Digest)
+Integrity (Repr-Digest and Content-Digest)

-The Content-Digest (Key 6\) provides a cryptographic hash or checksum of the **original, uncompressed** file content.
-Receivers SHOULD use this digest to verify the integrity of the reconstructed file.
+*   **Repr-Digest (Key 6):** Provides a cryptographic hash or checksum of the **original, uncompressed** file content (Representation Digest).
+Receivers SHOULD use this digest to verify the integrity of the reconstructed file after decoding.
+*   **Content-Digest (Key 11):** Provides a cryptographic hash or checksum of the **encoded/compressed** payload.
+Receivers MAY use this to verify the integrity of the payload before decoding key 5.

 Common digest algorithms include cryptographic hashes (e.g., `sha256`, `sha1`) where the algorithm is usually implied by the length of the byte string.
 Additionally, simpler checksums for fast verification are supported, such as `crc32` or `crc16`, where the algorithm is also implied by the known digest length.

 ## 7. Addressing (Callsigns)

 The Src-Callsign (Key 2\) and Dst-Callsign (Key 3\) fields MUST use standard amateur radio callsigns, optionally appended with an SSID (e.g., \-1 to \-15), separated by a hyphen.

 *   **Broadcasts:** For broadcasts, the Dst-Callsign may be omitted or set to a reserved broadcast address (e.g., QST-0).
 *   **Encoding:** All callsigns are encoded as UTF-8 text strings within the CBOR map.

 ## 8. References